typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 A `.gitignore` will be added to the `docs` directory that ignores all unnecessary files for checking into a repository.

-You may use any version of ESDoc, but as an example here is a simple Gulp task which invokes ESDoc:
+You may use any version of ESDoc, but as an example here is a simple Gulp task which invokes Gulp-ESDoc:

 ```
 /**